 What does pyridine do in organic chemistry?

-For carbonyl groups, Pyridine is a reasonable nucleophile and is often used in acylation reactions as a catalyst.
+For carbonyl groups, pyridine is a reasonable nucleophile and is often used in acylation reactions as a catalyst.
 In pyridine, the nitrogen atom is nucleophilic so the lone pair of nitrogen electrons will not be delocalised around the ring.

-What is SNI reaction mechanism?
+What is SNi reaction mechanism?

 A particular but not always observed nucleophilic aliphatic substitution reaction mechanism stands for SNi or Substitution Nucleophilic internal.
-Nucleophilic reactions occurring with retention of structure were labelled in 1937, but were later used to identify different reactions that proceed with identical mechanisms.
+Nucleophilic reactions occurring with retention of configuration were labelled in 1937, but were later used to identify different reactions that proceed with identical mechanisms.

 Which amines are more basic?

-Tertiary amines are more basic than secondary amines, which are more basic than primary amines, and finally ammonia is least basic in gaseous state.
+Tertiary amines are more basic than secondary amines, which are more basic than primary amines, and finally ammonia is the least basic in gaseous state.
 The order of pKb’s (basicities in water) does not follow this order.
 In aqueous state secondary amines are more basic than primary amines and primary amines are more basic than tertiary amines.
-Similarly aniline is more basic than ammonia in the gas phase, but ten thousand times less so in aqueous solution.
+Similarly aniline is more basic than ammonia in the gas phase, but ten thousand times less so in an aqueous solution.